Shicheng-Guo/cytokine/README.md

 * Set2: [1000 samples](./extdata/660w/readme.md) (660W,hg18 -> hg19 and cross-mapping with PMRP1 and PMRP2 exome-array)

 Timeline:
+* don't forget to change 1,2,3,... to chr1, chr2, chr3 in download gtf files since genome fa is chr1,chr2,chr3
 * `wget http://ftp.ensemblorg.ebi.ac.uk/pub/grch37/release-98/gtf/homo_sapiens/Homo_sapiens.GRCh37.87.gtf.gz`
 * The NT refers to “no treatment.”
 The Curdlan is the curdlan treatment to cells.
 LPS is the LPS treatment on the cells
 * Recent STAR manual located: https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf